leifjones/Track-Holdings/README.md

 -----
 This will be most applicable to the situation of someone who buys and sells bitcoin as a commodity.
 If you are holding and spending BTC, this tool _might_ be applicable if you figure the fair market value at the time of spending.

 *Function*: Use this tool to figure gain/loss via the FIFO, LIFO, and average methods.
-Technically this tool can be used/modified for tracking any sort of holding (commodity, currency, bullion, stock, etc.).
+Technically this tool can be used/modified for tracking any sort of holding (commodity, currency, bullion, stock, alpaca socks, etc.).
 Similarly, any base currency can be used instead of USD.

-*Limitation*: This is not currently designed to process exchange between currencies.
+*Limitation*: This is not currently designed to process exchange between multiple digital currencies or multiply fiat currencies.

 Further Context
 ---------------